SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 ![Figure: Good example - Put it in a PBI!](pbi-example.png)
 :::

-## Escalating Key Updates After Completing a PBI
+## Escalating key updates after completing a PBI

 Once you’ve turned an email into a PBI and the work is complete, it’s crucial to ensure that all relevant stakeholders are informed about key updates or deliverables.

-Refer to the rule [Do you escalate key updates and deliverables?](/escalate-key-updates) for guidance on how to share critical updates effectively.
+Refer to rule on [escalating key updates and deliverables](/escalate-key-updates) for guidance on how to share critical updates effectively.

 For example:

-* After completing a Done Video or resolving a major issue, use the Escalate Key Updates rule to communicate results via email to ensure visibility.
+* After completing a Done Video or resolving a major issue, communicate results via email to ensure visibility
-* Use @mentions in PBIs for less critical updates and emails for high-priority updates that require stakeholder attention.
+* Use emails for high-priority updates that require stakeholder attention
+* Keep @mentions in PBIs for less critical updates

 This ensures a seamless workflow from task creation to stakeholder communication, preventing updates from being missed.